Zveena/Veena-s-Childhood-Memories/pages/about.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---

-# optional: change position of background image, center, top, bottom
-about-banner-image-position: bottom
-{% include feature/jumbotron.html objectid="coll006" %}
+{% include feature/jumbotron.html objectid="coll006" about-banner-image-position= bottom %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}